VictoriaMetrics/VictoriaMetrics/docs/FAQ.md

 Yes, it’s possible.
 Also we have this [issue](https://github.com/VictoriaMetrics/VictoriaMetrics/issues/1111).

-### How to set a memory limit for vmstorage ?
-Cluster/SingleNode version
+### How to set a memory limit for VictoriaMetrics components?

 VictoriaMetrics provides flags to control the size of internal buffers and caches.
 But these are soft limits and the total process memory usage may exceed it.
 Hard limits may be enforced only by OS ([cgroups](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/6/html/resource_management_guide/sec-relationships_between_subsystems_hierarchies_control_groups_and_tasks)) or virtualization tools ([docker](https://docs.docker.com/config/containers/resource_constraints), [k8s](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers)).